seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 >  iperf Done.
 >  ```

 These are my actual results, and the results in the **`Bitrate`** column ***likely*** reflect the practical limit on the link speed due to the 1GB Ethernet switch.
+Given that streaming a single 4K movie (without *transcoding*) requires [something over 60 Mbps](https://jellywatch.app/blog/jellyfin-bandwidth-calculator-how-many-users-upload-speed-2026), it seems that this network has more than enough throughput to support Jellyfin streaming of 4K movies.
+Hooray... foresight saved money!

 Testing can be done over WiFi, Ethernet - or any other medium.
 Refer to `man iperf3` for details on other available command-line options.
 This example illustrates how extraordinarily simple it is to run a definitive point-to-point test of the network throughput.

 Finally, a couple of additional references on `iperf3` that may come in handy: